On compactifications of the SL(2,C) character varieties of punctured surfaces: Compactifications obtained from triangulations

-If $\cF$ is finitely generated, then $\ov{Z}^\cF$ is a closed sub-variety of a {\it generalized weighted projective space} and $\partial\ov{Z}^\cF$ is the support of an effective ample divisor.
+If $\cF$ is finitely generated, then $\ov{Z}^\cF$ is a closed sub-variety of a {\it generalized weighted projective space}\footnote{Following \cite[Definition~2.7]{Mon}, a generalized weighted projective space is a weighted projective space possibly with negative weights.} and $\partial\ov{Z}^\cF$ is the support of an effective ample divisor.
 If in addition $\cF$ is a projective, then $\ov{Z}^\cF$ is a projective variety.
 We will need the first condition for constructing a relative compactification as in (\ref{pinbar_e}) and the second one for constructing a normal (overall) compactification of $\cR_n$. \\

-As mentioned earlier, filtrations defined by semi and sub-degrees define compactifications that have a better behavior at infinity. {\it If $\de=\max\{\de_1,\ldots,\de_m\}$ is a sub-degree, then $\ov{Z}^\de$ is non-singular in codimension one at infinity and the number of irreducible components of $\partial\ov{Z}^\de$ is $m-1$ or $m$ depending on whether one of $\de_i$ is the zero degree-like function or not.
+Filtrations defined by semi and sub-degrees define compactifications that have a better behavior at infinity. {\it If $\de=\max\{\de_1,\ldots,\de_m\}$ is a sub-degree, then $\ov{Z}^\de$ is non-singular in codimension one at infinity and the number of irreducible components of $\partial\ov{Z}^\de$ is $m-1$ or $m$ depending on whether one of $\de_i$ is the zero degree-like function or not.
 In fact, if $Z$ is normal, then so is $\ov{Z}^\de$.} Note that if $\de$ is a semi-degree, then $\partial\ov{Z}^\de$ is irreducible.

 \begin{example} Every $n$-dimensional toric variety is the compactification $\ov{\T}^\de$ of the $n$-dimensional complex torus $\T=(\C^*)^n$ with respect to a sub-degree on $\C[\T]=\C[x_1^\pm, \ldots, x_n^\pm]$ determined by the boundary equations of the associated polytope; c.f. \cite[Sec.~1.2]{Mon}. \end{example}